 -

-Phenylketonuria (PKU) is a liver metabolic disorders mainly caused by a deficiency of the hepatic phenylalanine hydroxylase (PAH) enzyme activity, often leading to severe brain function impairment in patients if untreated or if treatment is delayed.
+Phenylketonuria (PKU) is a liver metabolic disorder mainly caused by a deficiency of the hepatic phenylalanine hydroxylase (PAH) enzyme activity, often leading to severe brain function impairment in patients if untreated or if treatment is delayed.
 In this study, we utilized dual-AAV8 vectors to deliver a near PAM-less adenine base editor variant, known as ABE8e-SpRY, to treat the PahR408W PKU mouse

 -